When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches

 Based on the granularities of changed code elements and test dependencies, RTS techniques can be categorized as \textit{class-level}~\cite{DBLP:conf/issta/GligoricEM15,DBLP:conf/sigsoft/LegunsenHSLZM16}, \textit{method-level}~\cite{DBLP:conf/oopsla/RenSTRC04}, and \textit{statement-level} RTS~\cite{DBLP:conf/oopsla/HarroldJLLOPSSG01,DBLP:conf/sigsoft/OrsoSH04,DBLP:journals/tosem/RothermelH97}.
-For example, Gligoric~\etal{}~\cite{DBLP:conf/issta/GligoricEM15} proposed a class-level RTS which was shown as more efficient than method-level RTS.
-Zhang~\cite{DBLP:conf/icse/Zhang18} proposed the first RTS strategy of hybrid granularities and found that the combination of class-level and method-level RTS achieved significant improvement but there was no clear benefit when further incorporated with statement-level RTS.
+For example, Gligoric~\etal{}~\cite{DBLP:conf/issta/GligoricEM15} proposed an efficient class-level RTS, and Zhang~\cite{DBLP:conf/icse/Zhang18} proposed a RTS strategy of hybrid granularities.
 In addition, according to how test dependencies are analyzed, RTS techniques can be categorized as \textit{dynamic}~\cite{DBLP:conf/issta/GligoricEM15, DBLP:conf/oopsla/HarroldJLLOPSSG01,DBLP:conf/sigsoft/OrsoSH04} and \textit{static} RTS~\cite{DBLP:conf/sigsoft/LegunsenHSLZM16, DBLP:journals/joop/KungGHLT95}.
-For example, Legunsen \etal{}~\cite{DBLP:conf/sigsoft/LegunsenHSLZM16} compared the performance and safety of static regression test selection approaches in modern software evolution, and their results suggested that class-level static RTS was comparable to dynamic class-level RTS but method-level static RTS had a poor performance.
-A RTS technique is regarded as \textit{safe} if it selects all tests that may be affected by changed code elements, because missing any of such tests may fail to detect some regression bugs.
+For example, Legunsen \etal{}~\cite{DBLP:conf/sigsoft/LegunsenHSLZM16} compared the performance and safety of static regression test selection approaches in modern software evolution, and found that class-level static RTS was comparable to dynamic class-level RTS.
 To date, RTS has been shown to substantially reduce the end-to-end regression testing costs~\cite{DBLP:conf/issta/GligoricEM15, DBLP:conf/icse/Zhang18} and has been widely incorporated into build systems of open-source projects~\cite{apachecamel,apachemath,apachecxf}.
-While existing work has extensively studied different RTS approaches in the regression testing scenario, in this work, we perform the first extensive study of RTS in the APR scenario.
+While existing work has extensively studied different RTS approaches in the traditional regression testing and other related scenarios (e.g., non-functional genetic improvement~\cite{DBLP:conf/icse/GuizzoPSH21}), in this work, we perform the first extensive study of RTS in the APR scenario.